 All make-up adheres much better to a clean sponge than one that’s caked-up.
 This caking-up occurs on the surface of the sponge when you combine water (sweat) and oil (sebum) with make-up.
 Once its caked up, the surface of the applicator becomes very non-porous, and it can’t grab onto the make-up as well as it used to.

-Here’s the best (and most frugal way) to clean your make-up sponges.
+Here’s the best (and most frugal way) to clean your make-up sponges and brushes.

 How to do it: Take a few drops of dishwashing liquid (this works best to strip the oils).
 Use your fingers to work the suds in and wash till the water runs clear.
-Dry thoroughly before use.
-To speed things up, use a hair dryer.
+Air dry on a clean tissue paper thoroughly before use.
+To speed things up, you can use a hair dryer.

 And with clean sponges and brushes, your make-up will not only look better and be easier to apply, but you’ll also get fewer zits and break-outs since bacteria won’t fester in them.